 If you are accepted into a joint program (e.g. MPP/JD) some prerequisites may automatically be waived.
 Please consult the Program Manger for more information.

 - Application fee: The fee for domestic applicants is $55 and $65 for international applicants.

 - Statement of Purpose (letter of intent, entrance essay)

 - Unofficial Transcripts from each college or university you have attended.

-- Names and contact information for three persons submitting letters of recommendation.
+- Names and contact information for three people submitting letters of recommendation.
 These are submitted by your reference electronically through the online application system.
-You must start the online application and submit the names and email addresses of your reference so they can submit the letters.
+You must start the online application to submit the names and email addresses of your reference so they can submit the letters.

 This is just a brief overview of required applications materials.
 Help strengthen your application by reviewing the Application Checklist for more detailed information.

 To apply use University of Utah's Graduate School ApplyYourself.
 You will be asked to identify which program you are applying to.
 Select MPP.

 Special note for dual degree applicants: You must meet the requirements for each masters program.
 You also must submit a separate ApplyYourself application for each program (i.e. one for MPP and one for MPH).
 To do so, you will need to create two accounts in ApplyYourself with two separate email addresses.
 We are able to share letters of recommendation between applications so that your references don't have to submit two letters to two programs.
 Please contact us to work this out.